weixian-zhang/FoodTruckJunkie/README.md

 The current available tests are Unit Tests written using XUnit framework, unit tests covers all 3 layers including API Controller, Service and Repository.
 Additionally, Moq library is used to Mock an Interface IDbConnection which represents a connection object to MySQL DB, by mocking we are excluding actual connection to MySQL, as integration test is not part of unit testing.
-We are able to make mocking happen due to consistent usage of Intefaces, and all concrete classes must implement Interfaces.
+Mocking can happen due to the consistent usage of Interfaces and all concrete classes must implement Interfaces.
 Dependencies are always constructor injected and codes need to refactor to support unit testing if needed.

-In our project roadmap, we plan to setup the following tests:
+In our project roadmap, I plan to setup the following types of test:
 * Javascript Unit Tests - use [Jest](https://jestjs.io/docs/getting-started) framework to write unit tests for React web app
 * Automated Smoke Tests
   * Portal: using [Cypress](https://docs.cypress.io/guides/overview/why-cypress#Setting-up-tests), [Selenium](https://www.selenium.dev/documentation/) or similar Web       UI testing tool to automate UI testing.
 Smoke test still follows a set of test cases consisting of test steps, however, Smoke Test aims to test if a build is     stable and covers breadth more than depth.